A round-up of serious OSHA violations in February 2016:

 The inspection also found that workers weren’t using adequate fall protection, safety interlocks on equipment had been bypassed, proper lockout/tagout procedures had been ignored, and that slip and trip hazards were present in the facility.

 Learn more about maintaining a safe workplace with Graphic Products’ Best Practice Guide to Lockout Tagout.

 Four Florida contractors amassed $144,830 in fines for exposing workers to fall hazards.
 The employers received five safety violations in all, including a mix of willful, repeat, and serious citations.

-Graphic Products offers various products to assist with fall protection, including training materials for general industry and construction environments; fall protection kits for a variety of industries and needs; and lanyards and lifelines, harnesses, and anchorage equipment.
+Graphic Products offers various products to assist with fall protection, including training materials for general industry and safety signage for construction environments; fall protection signs for a variety of industries and needs.

 Food processing company faces fine after employee accidents

 Over the course of three, harrowing months in late 2015, three workers at Schwan’s Global Supply Chain Inc. suffered amputations, lacerations, and burns.
 As a result, OSHA has fined the company more than $172,000 after these accidents—and after finding other safety hazards.